geospaitial-lab/aviary/docs/cli_reference/aviary.md

 ### Options

-- `--version`: Show the version of the package and exit.
+- `-v, --version`: Show the version of the package and exit.
 - `--help`: Show this message and exit.